 In London you’ll lose your sense of personal space while using public transport.
 Weird people saying random things on night buses won’t bother you anymore after a few days either.

 Since we’re talking about transportation there’s one golden rule about escalators: stand on the right side, walk on the left side.
 Londoners are likely to push you out of the way if you’re hanging out on the left side.
-Also, if you need to stop and study a map of the underground lines ‐ don’t do it on a crossover between lines or in the middle.
+Also, if you need to stop and study a map of the underground lines ‐ don’t do it on a crossover between lines, stay to the side and out of the way and you’ll be fine.

 5. Pick the Right Airport to Fly Into